nogibjj/DY_Expected_Goal_Referee_project/README.md

 ### Limitations and future improvements

-1. Failed to pip data from StatsBomb API to Databricks
+1. Failed to pip data from StatsBomb API to Azure Databricks
 1. Command line tool integration after list 1 is resolved